Anirudh-RV/ImageAnnotation/README.md

 (Separate Component)

 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement: FIRST (COMPLETE)
+to accomplish requirement: 1 (COMPLETE)
 1. Figure out how to save the images that are uploaded on a custom directory, rather than just in public.
 How to load Images : Being Done using UploadMultipleFiles and Server.js

-END OF FIRST REQUIREMENT
+END OF 1st REQUIREMENT
 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement: SECOND (COMPLETE)
+to accomplish requirement: 2 (COMPLETE)
 2. Have a Image holder in the WorkingArea of the webpage for viewing all the photos, add arrow marks to go through the directory of images for that particular user.